pytest-dev/pytest-xprocess/README.rst

 to having a single external process at a time, ``xprocess`` can be used to handle multiple diferent processes or several instances of the same process.

+*Obs*.
+In the event of an unforeseen exception/interruption when running pytest, ``pytest-xprocess`` will attempt to terminate all started processes in order to avoid lingering traces of unfinished test runs.

 Starter Class
 -------------